torproject/tor/doc/HACKING/CodingStandards.md

 `make check` -- if it fails, we must fix it before we release.
 These checks are implemented in `scripts/maint/lintChanges.py`.

+Changes file style guide:
+  * Changes files begin with "  o Header (subheading):".
+The header should usually be "Minor/Major bugfixes/features".
+The subheading is a particular area within Tor.
+See the ChangeLog for examples.

+  * Make everything terse.

+  * Write from the user's point of view: describe the user-visible changes right away.

+  * Mention configuration options by name.
+If they're rare or unusual, remind people what they're for.

+  * Describe changes in the present tense and in the imperative: not past.

+  * Every bugfix should have a sentence of the form "Fixes bug 1234; bugfix on 0.1.2.3-alpha", describing what bug was fixed and where it came from.

+  * "Relays", not "servers", "nodes", or "Tor relays".

 When we go to make a release, we will concatenate all the entries in changes to make a draft changelog, and clear the directory.
 We'll then edit the draft changelog into a nice readable format.